jugmac00/launchpad-buildd/docs/how-to/developing.rst

         sudo apt-get update
         cat system-dependencies.txt | sudo xargs apt-get install -y

-This should be enough for you to be able to run `make check`, which runs the test suite both in python2 and python3.
+This should be enough for you to be able to run `make check`.

 More information on how to integrate it with Launchpad can be found here: https://dev.launchpad.net/Soyuz/HowToDevelopWithBuildd